Mercerenies/gdlisp/README.md

 work-in-progress language aims to be a Lisp dialect which compiles to GDScript.

-This project is built using [Cargo](https://doc.rust-lang.org/cargo/).
-Use `cargo test` to run the test suite, and use `cargo run` to compile stdin input to GDScript.
+This project is built using [Cargo](https://doc.rust-lang.org/cargo/) with [Rake](https://ruby.github.io/rake/) as a wrapper for custom build scripts.
+Use `rake test` to run the test suite, and use `rake run` to compile stdin input to GDScript.

 GDLisp is early in development and is very clearly not ready for actual use.